fernandodelgadosoftware/SolanaSmartContractWizard/README.txt

 8. Sound with all button clicks?
 9. progress notifications and bars for downloads, and download to where? include way to set path of where to download

+Dec 28:
+Move

+To you who desire to cross this threshold, do you know what awaits you?

+I know, replied the girl.

+Cold, hunger, abhorrence, derision, contempt, abuse, prison, disease, and death!

+I know, I am ready, I shall endure all blows.

+Not from enemies alone, but also from relatives, from friends.

+Yes, even from them . . .

+Are you ready even to commit a crime?

+I .am ready for crime, too.

+Do you know that you may be disillusioned in that which you believe, that you may iscover that you were mistaken, that you ruined your young life in vain?

+I know that, too.

+Enter!

+The girl crossed the threshold, and a heavy curtain fell behind her.

+Fool! said some one, gnashing his teeth.

+Saint! some one uttered in reply. —Ivan Turgeniev